kingwill101/liquify/README.md

 ## Features

 - Full support for standard Liquid syntax and semantics
+- Synchronous and asynchronous rendering
-- Extensible architecture for custom tags and filters
+- Extensible architecture for custom tags and filters (both sync and async)
 - High-performance parsing and rendering
 - Strong typing and null safety
 - Comprehensive error handling and reporting
 - Support for complex data structures and nested objects
 - Easy integration with Dart and Flutter projects
 - Extensive set of built-in filters ported from LiquidJS
+- File system abstraction for template resolution

 ## Installation